 The Doctor of Philosophy (Ph.D.) program in counseling psychology at Louisiana Tech has earned APA accreditation and recognition by the National Register, and that's not the only option for aspiring psychology students in the northern reaches of the state.
 Its master's degree in counseling and guidance made the U.S. News list of best psychology graduate programs for 2016, and graduate programs in industrial-organizational psychology are offered at both the master's and doctoral level.
 Master's students can focus their curriculum on clinical mental health or school counseling, and a general psychology bachelor's degree program gives undergraduates the chance to get a comprehensive introductory psychological education.

-- Department: Louisiana Tech University Department of Psychology and Behavioral Sciences
+- Department: Louisiana Tech University Department of Psychology & Behavioral Sciences

 - Location: Ruston, Louisiana

 - Online options: The Global Campus at Louisiana Tech University does not offer a fully online psychology degree.
 Individual psychology classes may be made available in certain semesters, originating either from the Ruston location or its sister campus in Barksdale

 The only Louisiana school to outrank LSU on the U.S. News best colleges list for graduate psychology programs, Tulane University breaks the mold a bit when it comes to degree offerings.
 For starters, Tulane undergraduates can apply to a graduate psychology program presented a 4+1 format — bachelor's degree in four years, master's degree in one year.
 Students of psychological science at the doctoral level can choose among social psychology, developmental psychology and cognitive/behavioral neuroscience as their research specialization, and the New Orleans school's Ph.D. program in school psychology is recognized by the National Register and APA.

 - Online options: No psychology degrees can be earned fully online at Tulane, although students in certain public health specialties have some distance education options